Geneva Junior Music Competition

 The Jury will select 1st, 2nd and 3rd Prizes separately in each age category.
 Therefore, there can be more than one 1st, 2nd and 3rd winner.

-The VIRTUOSO and JUNIOR categories will be awarded one Grand Prix respectively.
-All Laureates will get their picture and biography published on the website and social media.
+The VIRTUOSO, JUNIOR and CHAMBER MUSIC categories will be awarded one Grand Prix respectively.
+All Laureates will get their picture and name published on the website and social media.
 Laureates’s Teachers can receive diplomas on request.

 VII.
 Payment can be made by Stripe online payment.
 Full payment of the application fees must be made BEFORE application form will be processed (proof of paiement has to be included in the application form).
 All application fees are non-refundable, incomplete applications will not be considered.